Are My Tax Dollars Paying for Abortion?

 Since 1977, an annual budget rider called the Hyde Amendment has been signed into law prohibiting federal payments through Medicaid for most abortions.
 Exceptions include ending pregnancies when the mother’s life is in danger, and since 1993 abortions in the case of rape, or incest.
 Other health programs (military care, Veterans Administration, Indian Health Service, etc.) that provide direct care are largely restricted from providing abortions services.

 Every state has the option to use their own funds to supplement Medicaid coverage for abortions, or to restrict it.
-As of 2017 there are 17 states required by state law or court order to pay for essentially all abortions for Medicaid recipients.
+There are 16 states required by state law or court order to pay for essentially all abortions for Medicaid recipients.
 Michigan once paid for half of all abortions in the state when our Medicaid program covered abortions on-demand.
 In 1988, 57 percent of Michigan voters affirmed a ban on Medicaid-funded abortions, dropping the number of abortions by 25 percent within two years.

 Planned Parenthood receives more than $500 million dollars in taxpayer funding every year.
 Much of their taxpayer money comes through Medicaid, which is jointly funded by federal and state taxpayers.
-Currently 17 states add their own state taxpayer dollars to pay directly for abortions.
-They also received many taxpayer dollars through the Title X family planning program, until President Trump’s Protect Life Rule went into effect.
+Currently 16 states add their own state taxpayer dollars to pay directly for abortions.
+They also received many taxpayer dollars through the Title X family planning program, until President Trump’s Protect Life Rule went into effect (President Biden is working to repeal the rule).
 There is zero meaningful separation of staff, facilities, and operational costs at Planned Parenthood clinics between government-funded services and abortions.
 Federal contract rules allow taxpayer funds to pay staff salaries, supplies, and facility costs on a “pro-rated” basis.
 It is merely an accounting gimmick; tax dollars literally pay the rent and energy costs to keep abortion clinics running and funds staff that help perform abortions.
 Planned Parenthood claims abortion is inseparable from their mission, and with half of their budget coming from taxpayers, it’s safe to say our tax dollars are inseparable from their abortion mission.
-Recent annual reports show Planned Parenthood’s dramatic increase in taxpayer funding has led them to expand abortion while cutting clients and other health services.
+Their annual reports show Planned Parenthood’s dramatic increase in taxpayer funding has led them to expand abortion while cutting clients and other health services.

 Some individuals receiving government subsidies to buy health insurance use those taxpayer dollars to purchase abortion coverage.
-There is an abortion surcharge in place as an accounting gimmick to separate tax dollars from private dollars, but it doesn’t change the fact that taxpayer-subsidized plans are paying for abortions.
-Because of Obamacare the only health insurance plans available in some states are ones that cover abortion, forcing prolife citizens to either purchase abortion coverage or face legal penalties.
+There was an abortion surcharge in place as an accounting gimmick to separate tax dollars from private dollars, but it doesn’t change the fact that taxpayer-subsidized plans are paying for abortions.
+President Trump updated federal rules in 2019 to make abortion coverage a separate bill.
+Because of Obamacare the only health insurance plans available in some states are ones that cover abortion (Alaska, California, District of Columbia, Hawaii, Maine, Massachusetts, New York, and Vermont), forcing prolife citizens there to either purchase abortion coverage or violate the federal insurance mandate.
 Obamacare did give states the option to exclude abortion coverage as a “built-in” benefit in health exchange plans.
-As of 2017 there are 25 states that have opted out, including Michigan.
-Citizens of these states are still forced to fund abortion coverage in the half of states that haven’t opted out.
+As of 2020 there are 26 states that have opted out, including Michigan.
+Citizens of these states are still forced to fund insurance plans that cover elective abortion in the states that haven’t opted out.

 Many do, at all levels of government.
 In addition to direct employees of government in administrative positions there are public hospitals, schools, colleges and universities that receive large amounts of tax funding and have abortion coverage in their employee health plans.